-In an effort to comply with the requirements of the EB-5 Program and U.S. securities laws, regional centers often defer finalizing loan agreements until the amount and timing of the EB-5 investment is certain.
+To comply with the requirements of the EB-5 program and U.S. securities laws, regional centers often defer finalizing loan agreements until the amount and timing of the EB-5 investment is certain.
 While this caution is reasonable, financial documents protect both investors and the project by allowing parties to agree on the loan structure and terms, and EB-5 project teams must therefore plan thoroughly when executing these agreements after an offer has been made.
 Similarly, an investor must review the loan agreement in detail to ensure it does not materially affect his or her interests.

 This article explores the structure of a typical EB-5 loan agreement involving a regional center and other actors as well as additional financing documents and their importance for EB-5 investors and project teams.

 In a regional center arrangement, the transfer of investment funds will typically follow the steps outlined below.

 The regional center, acting as the manager of the new commercial enterprise (NCE), will work with marketers and other agents to attract and secure foreign investors for the EB-5 project.
 An experienced and legitimate regional center will conduct due diligence and ensure that the loan complies with the requirements of the EB-5 program, U.S. securities laws, and the laws of investors’ countries of origin.

 The EB-5 investor will make an investment of $1,800,000 in the NCE as required by the EB-5 program.
 This required amount falls to $900,000 if the EB-5 project is in a targeted employment area (TEA), meaning a rural area with a low population or an area with a high unemployment rate.
 This amount is placed into escrow until it is released to the borrower, the job-creating entity (JCE).
 Along with the investment amount, the investor will typically pay a subscription fee to cover costs associated with filing the I-526 petition for conditional permanent residence.